chronossc/django-data-importer/README.md

 If you like the project, plz, contact me at philipe.rp@gmail.com (gtalk and email) and help me improve it.

-Here is some stuff that I like to put:
+Here is some stuff that I like to do:

+* Make data_importer works without Django, so anyone in Python world can use it.
 * Better logging support on various methods of BaseImporter
 * Add a SentryLogginHandler to data_importer
 * Add support to more file formats, like openoffice ones, pure xmls, JSON and any other type adding readers to it.
 * Add support to stream in readers, so user can put text instead a file and maybe avoid disk I/O.
 * Add support to gettext and internatiolization
 * Add a ModelBaseReader class that read fields from a Model and save directly to a model, using model field validations.
-* Make data_importer works without Django, so anyone in Python world can use it.

 **If you will contribute, I'll keep master branch stable and develop all things on master_dev branche.**